machineabuse/Gummy-Corners/README.md

 ## Made in Sketchup Free

 For anyone who wants to base their work of this project/improve upon it I have included the SKP files.
-Kindly respect the open source licence.
+Kindly respect the open source licence and make available any derivitave works.